Evolution from Rayon Fibers Manufacturer to Synthetic Fibers Manufacturer (1918 ~ 1960s)

 Commenced operation of Mihara Factory.
 Began production of rayon filament.

-Tokyo Research Laboratories (currently the Tokyo Research Center) established.
+Tokyo Research Laboratories (currentry the Tokyo Research Center) is established.

 Teijin Chemicals Limited began production of polycarbonate resin.

 |1962||July||Licensed to introduce production technologies for nylon 6 from Allied Chemical Corp. of the United States.|

 |1967||September||Tetoron® production and sales company Thai Tetoron Co., Ltd. (currentry Teijin Polyester (Thailand) Limited) was established.|